BeijeConsulting/e_commerce_shoes_fe/README.md

 - Use BEM syntax.
 - Use kebab-case syntax for variable's names.
 - Use HEX color notation. e.g. background-color: #fff;.
 No `white` notation.
-- Put one space after the colon in property declarations, e.g. background-color: #ccc;.
+- Put one space after the colon in property declarations, e.g. background-color: #ccc;
 - Put each property declaration on a new line.
 - Use double quotes for attribute selectors, e.g. [data-attribute="value"].